“I have refined you, but not as silver is refined. Rather, I have refined you in the furnace of suffering.“

 ‘Blessed with Bipolar”

-Becoming a real and an authentic person starts with some basic responses that we’ve made in the presence of Jesus.
-Amazingly, this simple faith becomes the sole prerequisite granting us the right to enter in the promises of the Lord.
+Becoming a real and an authentic person starts with basic responses that we’ve made in the presence of Jesus.
+Amazingly, this simple faith becomes the prerequisite, granting us the right to enter in the promises of the Lord.
 If you have those promises you may enter in.
-However without faith in those promises you won’t find anything real or true.
-You cannot handle the Kingdom of God unless you’re walking out a brokenness and humility.
+However, without faith in those promises, you won’t find anything real or true.

 But furnace people have the connection to that which is honest and true.
 They rarely enter into anything false or manipulative.
 Their own hearts are transformed by the fire, and only then are qualified to minister God’s grace.
 Only furnace people can enter in.
 You will know them by their scars.

 I was thinking today about Joseph, and his ordeal, as found in the Book of Genesis chapters 37-50.
 He was a rare kind of person.
-Perhaps, one in a billion.
+Perhaps, one in a hundred.
 You may emulate but never attain his faith.
-His confidence in the Lord was true and unassailable.
+His confidence in the Lord was true.

 Furnace people have the ability to function gracefully at this particular stage.